 For council tax purposes, a house in multiple occupation (HMO) is a property which is divided into bedsitting rooms.
 This differs from the definition for HMO licensing purposes.

-Please note, in some circumstances a building that is let out as separate bedsits is not assessed as a single dwelling.
-Instead, the Valuation Office Agency treats the separately let rooms as individual council tax assessments, each with their own band.
+There may be some circumstances when a building that is let out as separate bedsits is not assessed as a single dwelling.
+Instead, the Valuation Office Agency may decide that for separately let rooms they are individual council tax assessments, each with their own band.
 The building is not a HMO for the purposes of council tax.
 The occupiers of the rooms are liable for the council tax, not the owner of the building.
-More information on the banding of houses in multiple occupation